aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: An angel cannot be summoned by one who its god does not approve of, and nor by one who acts/stands against the concept it personifies.
 In this case, the god may decide to send the angel at a time of its choosing anyway, but with the purpose of punishing/opposing the caster who attempted to summon it.
 In this case, a divine mark of the god appears on the hand or face of the caster, and a threshold=20 ["Knowledge: Religion"](05-skills.md#knowledge) roll is able to identify it as such.

-**Upcast**: For every MP dice added (4MP dice for global), the angel's level can be increased by two.
+**Upcast**: For every MP die above 6 (4MP dice for global), the angel's level can be increased by two.

 **Global**: The spell does not require concentration.
 Furthermore the spell can be cast in three ways globally:
 1. Like the "local" casting of the spell, but it lasts for a 1 week.